silver13/H8mini_blue_board/README.md

 Specific Blue instructions:
 https://www.rcgroups.com/forums/showthread.php?2721755-H8-blue-board-flashing-instructions#post35501995

+Warning: new blue board version is not compatible with this firmware as it uses an obscure PAN163CX microcontroller with integrated XN297L.
+To distinguish it from the supported version look through the battery bay to determine the antenna pin location.
+On older boards it was on the side, on the newer it's centered, see https://www.rcgroups.com/forums/showpost.php?p=40328262&postcount=14761 .

 From rcg user __kmtam__
 > Hi all, I finally got the h8mini blue board erased and flashed to Silverxxx firmware after zillion times of tried and error.